 Some specific examples of what is considered during a BTU load calculation include:

-While all of the above play a role in determining the size of your HVAC system, read on to learn more about some of the most influential factors that come into play when determining the the BTUs needed for your home cooling and heating system.
+While all of the above play a role in determining the size of your HVAC system, read on to learn more about some of the most influential factors when determining the BTUs needed for your home heating and cooling system.

 Area and volume of the space

 The square footage of the space to be cooled or heated significantly affects the calculation of required BTUs.
 The larger the space, the higher will be the BTU requirement.
-The heating and cooling needs also depend on the volume of that area.
-Hence, ceiling height must also be considered.
+The heating and cooling needs also depend on the volume of that area, so ceiling height must also be considered.

 Insulation and thermal resistance properties

 The insulation characteristics of the building material and how effectively it resists heat transfer factor significantly in BTU calculations.
-These factors can impact the rate at which temperature changes within the space, so they should be thoroughly considered.
+These factors should be thoroughly considered because they can impact the rate at which temperatures change within the space.

 Climate conditions and temperature differentials